chpmnrssll/chpmnrssll.github.io/coverLetter.md

 More info about me is available on my upWork profile or on GitHub @chpmnrssll More info about me is available on my upWork profile, my portfolio site, or on GitHub @chpmnrssll

+This is a boilerplate for new projects I've been working on using Jekyll with Webpack.
+I've updated quite a few things from the original to get 100% scores across the board in Google Lighthouse audits. https://github.com/chpmnrssll/jekyll-webpack

 ## Experience

 Feb, 2019
+Here's an example from recent full-stack project I worked on that was cancelled (taking my job success score down with it).
 Here's some code for a recent full-stack project I worked on that was cancelled.
 Initially this project was supposed to be based on https://github.com/jamesaud/VENoM-Docker (I even ended up doing a pull request to fix some bugs in that project before the plan was changed).
 It ended up using the MEVN stack (MongoDB, Express, Vue.js, and Node.js) plus a few more client side libraries (Vuetify, VueX, Axios).
 Most of the front-end is complete and I was finishing the API/DB when it was cancelled. https://github.com/chpmnrssll/headline-creation-tool

 Jan, 2019